ackerleytng/automator/README.md

-# Automator: An intuitive shell automation tool
+# Pynomator: An intuitive shell automation tool

-Automator is a shell automation tool that gives you intuitive control, as if you are working at an interactive shell.
+Pynomator is a shell automation tool that gives you intuitive control, as if you are working at an interactive shell.

-Automator allows you to send commands to the shell at a prompt, and then receive the response from that command.
+Pynomator allows you to send commands to the shell at a prompt, and then receive the response from that command.

-Automator works with the ssh and telnet, as well as the local shell.
+Pynomator works with the ssh and telnet, as well as the local shell.

 # Usage